Flacking for Big PharmaPrint

 Leadership has also come from open-access journals, including the Public Library of Science publications.
 Their business models vary, but because they don’t accept pharmaceutical advertising or funding and are usually freely accessible to all online—in contrast to journals that must maintain income to answer to stockholders—open-access publishers can keep their hands in their pockets and avoid the rest of the profession’s rampant conflicts of interest.

-Harriet Washington is a medical ethicist and Bennett Fellow at the University of Nevada’s Black Mountain Institute.
-She is writing a book about infection’s role in mental illness.
+Harriet A. Washington is a medical ethicist and Bennett Fellow at the University of Nevada’s Black Mountain Institute.
+Her latest book, Infectious Madness: The Surprising Science of How We “Catch” Mental Illness, will be published in October.